1M0-0K/PetTrainer/README.md

 ## Setup
 1. Create a database
-2. Use the sql files from config directory to create tabels
+2. Use the sql files from config directory to create tables
 3. Update the database.php file from config directory with your data
 4. Enjoy!